sjostrandSimon/challenge-Order-summary-component/README.md

 Challenge by Frontend Mentor website.

 I learned how to fix the problem where the svg background image dublicated itself after i implemented it in the body.
-I also learned how to move the background image up, so pass the viewport, in order to fit the challenge image.

 Solution: https://challenge-order-summary-card.netlify.app/